 Furthermore, it appears to me that the Tablet may very possibly bring into question the credibility of the modern translations and interpretations of the content of the Rosetta Stone and possibly even the credibility of the Rosetta Stone itself.

-Many if most scholars would agree that the Emerald Tablet is hundreds of not thousands of years older than the writings contained on the Rosetta Stone
+I suspect that some credible scholars would agree that the Emerald Tablet is hundreds of not thousands of years older than the writings contained on the Rosetta Stone

 However, the question still remains: Who really wrote the Emerald Tablet and when?
 New evidence started to turn up in the late nineteenth century, when new discoveries about Egypt and the deciphering of hieroglyphics suggested that the principles exposed in the tablet go back at least 5,000 years.